eShopWorld/devops/README.md

 It's worth noting, if you have a Key Vault setting called with dashes in the name, ex "My-Key-1", it can bind to a Poco class property called "MyKey1".
 The `BindBaseSection` method will make a version of the config setting that has not got the dashes.

-## Bind to an class specifying Key Vault mappings
+## Bind to a class specifying Key Vault mappings

 Take this POCO class: